comsolit/imasys-php/README.md

 # IMASYS PHP

-IMASYS PHP is a PHP wrapper for the IMASYS XML API.
+IMASYS PHP is a PHP wrapper for the IMASYS XML API from Swissphone.
 Current capabilities are sending SMS messages and checking the message status.

 ## Example: Send a text message and get message status
 ### 1. Enter credentials